jubaan/web_project_1_es/README.md

 ## Overview

+This project consists of two versions of the same project.
+The first version was about building the website from scratch using one stylesheet with HTML, CSS, and BEM naming conventions.
+The second version is an improvement built over the first one, that added a BEM file structure and required reuse of previously built BEM blocks.

+The project lasted two-week sprints, one per each version.
+The goal was to familiarize myself with HTML, CSS, Flex, CSS animations, and BEM methodology.

 ![projecto 2](https://user-images.githubusercontent.com/25774518/209867607-b6e70dea-9af2-4123-8c9d-d7ceae701cf1.jpg)

-This project consist on two versions of the same project.
-The first version consisted on building the website using one stylesheet with BEM naming convention.
-The second version is an improvement that added BEM file structure.

-The project lasted two sprints one per each version.
-The goal was to familiarize with HTML, CSS, Flex, CSS animations, and BEM methodology.

 ### Built With